 Here, the Applicant has demonstrated that, were the Board of Appeals to strictly interpret the CZO, the particular physical surroundings of the property would result in practical difficulty for the Applicant.
-Specifically, the particular physical condition of this Property derives from the location of the existing house to the shoreline, and strict adherence to the 25-foot front setback would require deeper intrusion into the Sensitive Area, namely the Critical Area Buffer.
+Specifically, the location of the existing house in relation to the front property line constitute the particular physical condition of this Property.

-Second, the specific physical conditions creating the practical difficulty are not generally found on other properties in the RNC and LDA Overlay.
-The Property is within the 25-foot setback, a requirement that postdates the construction of the house and was created with the adoption of current zoning setbacks.
-On smaller lots created before the current regulations, the condition may apply, but for the remainder of the larger lots created before the current setback requirements, the practical difficulty is not present.
+Second, the specific physical conditions creating the practical difficulty are not generally found on other properties in the RPD and LDA Overlay.
+The Property is within the 25-foot setback, a requirement that postdates the construction of the house.
 Consequently, granting a variance would alleviate the practical difficulty inherent in the specific physical conditions.

 Third, the purpose of seeking the variance are not "based exclusively upon reasons of convenience, profit or caprice."
-Rather, the existing house has a non-conforming setback, and the Applicant is requesting to construct a new residential home with a similar footprint.
+Rather, the existing house has a non-conforming setback, the Applicants are requesting to construct a new deck to the front of the existing house, and any addition to the front of the house would require a setback variance.

 Fourth, the need for the variance does not arise from actions of the Applicants.
 Instead, the difficulty was created in part by the age of the Property, which predates the existing zoning regulations.
-Specifically, the existing dwelling was built in 1939, which predates the current regulations of enforcing setbacks from sensitive areas.
+Specifically, the existing dwelling was built in 1956, which predates the current regulations of enforcing setbacks from sensitive areas.

 Fifth, the variance will neither detrimentally affect the public welfare, injure other properties or improvements, nor change the character of the district.
-Neither the RNC district nor the St. Clements Shores Subdivision will be adversely altered if the Board the grants the variance.
+The house already encroaches upon the front setback by an approximate 6 feet and neither the RPD nor the Cornfield Harbor Subdivision will be adversely altered if the Board the grants the variance.
 Moreover, the neighboring property owners have been notified of the variance request to provide them with an opportunity to speak on the matter, though no public comments were received.

-Sixth, the proposed house will not increase the residential use of the property, beyond that for which it was intended.
-In fact, the Applicants only propose adding an additional 41 square feet to the existing footprint.
+Sixth, the proposed deck will not increase the residential use of the property, beyond that for which the property was intended.

 Finally, the Board finds that granting the variance will be in harmony with the general spirit, intent, and purpose of the Comprehensive Plan.
-The Property was created for a residential use per Liber 1, Folio 90, and the Applicants seek to continue that use, albeit by replacing a home built in 1939.
+The Property was created for a residential use per Liber 2, Folio 66, and the Applicants seek to continue that use, albeit by constructing a deck in the front of a house.
 Ex.
 2, Att.
 7. Moreover, Chapter 3, "A Growth Management Strategy," of the Comprehensive Plan establishes a vision for growth areas, which encourages residential development within current residential populations.